MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P06-Introduction-to-Bar-Button-Items/content.md

 To support the creating, editing, and discarding actions, we'll new to implement 3 new bar button items.

-First, in our `ListNotesTableViewController`, we'll need to add an **create** bar button item for creating new notes.
+First, in our `ListNotesTableViewController`, we'll need to add a **create** bar button item for creating new notes.

 Next, in our `DisplayNoteViewController`, we'll add a **save** bar button item for editing existing notes and a **cancel** button for either discarding unintended changes or _popping_ the view controller off the navigation stack.

+## Navigation Items

 To add `UIBarButtonItem` to a navigation bar in storyboard, the navigation bar must first have a _Navigation Item_.